Spitzbube/OSTC-OHOS-manifest/docs/index.rst

 .. _manifest repository: https://git.ostc-eu.org/OSTC/OHOS/manifest.git

-The `manifest repository`_ contains the "map" to all the other repositories used by AllScenariOS and is thus important from CI point of view.
+The `manifest repository`_ contains the "map" to all the other repositories used by All Scenario OS and is thus important from CI point of view.

 The *manifest* repository also contains job definitions that pipelines defined in other repositories can include.
 Those are all stored in the `.ostc-ci`